apache/parquet-format/Encryption.md

 requirement is crucial to the security of GCM"*.

 The bulk of modules in a Parquet file are page headers and data pages.
-Therefore, one encryption key shall not not be applied to more than 2^31 (~2 billion) pages.
+Therefore, one encryption key shall not not be used for more than 2^31 (~2 billion) pages.
 In Parquet files encrypted with multiple keys (footer and column keys), the constraint on the number of invocations is applied to each key separately.